 Traveling cyclists must consider many things when preparing for a stint on the road, and we tend to focus our attention on things related to food, shelter, and routes.
 However, as loaded touring cyclists, we may need to pay more attention to another item: road hazards.

-These grids of metal slats found across the rural West keep cattle and other livestock from crossing and can be a threat to cyclists if not approached with caution.
+These grids of metal slats found across the rural US keep cattle and other livestock from crossing into other pastures and can be a threat to cyclists if not approached with caution.
 A heartbreaking example occurred just this summer when cyclist Frank Uher, traveling from Missoula to Denver with his brother and friends, approached the Split Rock National Historic Site.
 Frank’s front wheel was caught in a gap in a cattle guard, causing him to lose control and be thrown from his bike.
 He landed head first on the pavement and passed away at the scene.

 When approaching any cattle guard, cyclists should be aware that the spacing between slats can vary, and there may be other gaps associated with the guard.
 It’s best to cross slowly, as perpendicular as possible, and when in doubt, walk your bike.